MosheL2680/Library-deployed/README.md

       - `customers.py`: File for handling customer-related routes.
       - `loans.py`: File for handling loan-related routes.
       - `views.py`: File for handling routes to render templates the web pages.
-    - `tests\`: A directory to store tests files (unittest and pytest)
-    - `app.py`: This file run the app.
-  - `frontend/`
+      - `templates/`
+         - `html...`:HTML files for the web interface.
          - `static/`: A directory for static files such as CSS and JavaScript.
            - `css/`: Subdirectory for CSS stylesheets.
              - `stylesheet.css`: The main CSS stylesheet.
            - `js/`: Subdirectory for JavaScript files.
              - `books.js`: JavaScript code for books.html functionality.
              - `customers.js`: JavaScript code for customers.html functionality.
              - `loans.js`: JavaScript code for loans-.html functionality.
              - `utils.js`: JavaScript jeneric functions for all files.
            - `img/` : Subdirectory for images.
-      - `html/`: A directory containing HTML files for the web interface.
+    - `tests\`: A directory to store tests files (unittest and pytest)
+  - `app.py`: This file run the app.
   - `screenshots/`: A directory for storing screenshots of the project.
   - `readme.md`: This README file.
   - `requirements.txt`: A file listing the project's dependencies.